1801 Solar Dr. Suite 290 Oxnard, CA 93030

 Treatment for periodontal disease will depend on the progression of the disease.
 Dr. Haddad will conduct a thorough oral health exam to determine your personal oral health needs.
 Our dental care team provides comprehensive treatment plans to help control the spread of gum disease and address any additional oral health concerns.

 • Scaling & Root Planing: Scaling and root planing is an intensive tooth and gum cleaning that removes the plaque and tartar buildup that causes gum disease.
-The procedure can reach into the deep pockets where bacteria breeds.
+The procedure can reach into the deep pockets where bacteria breed.

 Periodontal Therapy FAQs